-The Middle East is an attractive work place for many Oracle Consultants – they get to experience a new culture, a great lifestyle and a hot climate, as well as the benefit of paying low or zero taxes, as is the case in Saudi Arabia.
+The Middle East is an attractive work place for many Oracle Consultants – they get to experience a new culture, a great lifestyle and a hot climate, as well as the benefit of paying low or zero income tax, as is the case in Saudi Arabia.

 The Kingdom of Saudi Arabia, ruled by the Saudi Royal Family, is the largest economy in the Middle East and the second-largest producer and exporter of oil in the world, offering lots of opportunities for foreign workers.